mvoemel/studyflow/CONTRIBUTION.md

 ## Git Workflow

-- **main**: The main branch is considered the production branch and **must** be keept in a stable and buldable state.
+- **main**: The main branch is considered the production branch and **must** be keept in a stable and buldable state at all times.
 - **dev**: The develop branch is used for development purposes.
 The branch __should__ always be keept in a buildable state.
 - **feature**: Feature branches are used to develop new features.
 They should be branched off from develop and merged back into develop after the feature has been complted and tested.
-- **bugfix**: Bugfix branches are used to fix known bugs.
-They should be branched off from develop.
+- **bugfix**: Bugfix branches are used to address bugs.
+They should be branched off the develop.

 ## Tags